alpha-unito/PP-Gaia/README.md

 - memGlobal specifies approximately how much memory the system occupies in GB
 - IDtest 0 specifies that the test, if run up to convergence, reaches the identity solution
 - itnlimit specifies the maximum number of iterations run by LSQR.
 This number is not reached if confergence is reached before.

+In the scripts directory, some example scripts can be found for reproducibility.